Good Morning America Logo

 Good Morning America Logo 2006

 Approaching its thirtieth anniversary, the show expanded.
-It added a third host and even planned an additional third hour on weekdays, which indeed debuted in 2007.
+It added a third host and even planned an additional third hour on weekdays, which debuted in 2007.
 The new logo underscored the grandeur and scope of the project.

 The three-level yellow inscription without the ABC logo showcased the program’s flourishing and expansion.
-The number three symbolically referred to the three hosts.
+The number three symbolically refers to the three hosts.
 The lower arc-shaped underline created a sensation that the inscription was rising above the horizon, like the morning sun.

 2010 – 2019